The-Goonies/goonies/_CONTRIBUTING.md

 #### Commit Message Guidelines

-- BEFORE COMMITTING RUN ESLINT on appropriate files by following two steps.
-(1) ENTER any new files into the list of in the lint script command in the package.json.
-You MUST MANUALLY ENTER THESE FILES.
-(2) Then run 'npm run lint' from the command line.
+- BEFORE COMMITTING RUN ESLINT on appropriate files by running 'npm run lint' from the command line.
+It is expected all contributors are using an eslint plug-in with their code editors set to airbnb style guide.
 - Commit messages should be written in the present tense; e.g. "Fix continuous integration script".
 - The first line of your commit message should be a brief summary of what the